|

 Burundi is a landlocked

-forming part of the Central African Region.
-The capital city is
+thus forming part of the Central African Region.
+The capital

 The official languages of Burundi are